awesomeusername69420/meth_tools/README.md

 Probably has typos, expect jank.

-Designed to work with https://methamphetamine.solutions/ but some/most things will work without it.\
+Designed to work with https://methamphetamine.solutions/ but most things will work without it.\
 *If you are using Meth and something breaks, try it without safe mode before reporting it.*

 <details>